 The trend now, in web design, is to create web layouts with the use of a GRID.

 A grid supports arranging views into rows and columns.
 Rows and columns can be set to have proportional sizes or absolute sizes.
 The Grid layout should not be confused with traditional tables and is not intended to present tabular data.
-Grid does not have the concept of row, column or cell formatting.
+The grid does not have the concept of row, column, or cell formatting.
 Unlike HTML tables, Grid is purely intended for laying out content. (original source: Xamarin.com)

 Think of a web page as a pie and each slice of a pie is a specific content of your website.
 It could be an image, a video, or text content.
 It could be a map or even an ad.
 Whatever it is, at the end of the day, we assign a size to this element and we also assign a place for it on our page.